 Taxes are complicated and like other state laws, subject to change over time.
 Generally, the type of taxes most RVers are concerned about are Income Taxes and Capital Gainst Taxes.
 Some states may have a property tax that includes your RV and if you mail order a lot of goods, general sales tax can be a factor.
 The best choice for you depends on how you make your living.
 Generally, most full-timers are looking to avoid state income taxes.

 Seven states have no income tax and instead, rely on sales and property tax.
 This makes them prime choices for full-timers.
 They are Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 Of these, Florida, South Dakota, and Texas are some of the most popular choices because they also have liberal vehicle registration rules.

-If you are older and have limited income, health insurance costs could well be a much bigger financial consideration that taxes.
-The same goes if you have a low income as many of us do while trying to first make a go of earning an income on the road.
+If you are older and have limited income, health insurance costs could well be a much bigger financial consideration than taxes.
+The same goes if you have a low income as many of us do while trying first to make a go of earning an income on the road.

 Of course, the price is only the beginning of the considerations.
 You will want a plan that has the kind of coverage you are interested in and you will need one that allows for coverage wherever you are in the country.
 Most plans are focused on a network of local providers.
 It’s worth knowing the basic plan types with respect to providers.